oknozor/toml-bombadil/README.md

 ## Switching profile

-As we saw Bombadil allows to define global variables for all your dotfiles.
+As we saw Bombadil allows to define a default profile.
 For some programs you might want to set an alternate configuration.

-Bombadil allow you two do this in two different way : by changing the source file linked against user configuration or by overriding variables only for this specific file.
+Bombadil allow you two do this in several ways :
+- overriding a dot entry `source` and/or `target` value.
+- adding a new dot entry.
+- adding new variables.
+- overriding existing variable.
+- adding hooks to the profile.

 ### Overriding dot entries